Exploring Cosmos Staking: A Guide to Staking ATOM

 How Does Staking Work on the Cosmos Network?

 The Cosmos Hub relies on a Delegated Proof-of-Stake (DPoS) consensus mechanism to secure the blockchain.
 You need to get ATOM, the native token, and delegate it to a validator.
 These validators confirm transactions and add new blocks.
-One hundred eighty validators secure the network.

 Best ATOM Staking Platforms